FreeFangGame/freefang-server/README.md

 This game is about social deduction, lying, persuasion, finding and using clues, etc.

 # Getting started
-The FreeFang server is available on pypi as `freefang-server`.
+The FreeFang server is available on pypi as `freefang-server.
+To get started with hosting simply run

-`python -m pip install freefang-server` `freefang-server`
+`python -m pip install freefang-server`
+`freefang-server`

+For all the options available run `freefang-server -h`
 # Features

 - Full werewolf experience with quite a few roles to pick from.